-Prospectuses approved under the first regime must be drawn up in accordance with and contain all information mentioned in the annexes of Commission Regulation (EC) No. 809/2004, as amended (the Prospectus Regulation).
-The CSSF is competent to approve these prospectuses, except where the prospectus has been approved by a foreign competent authority, within the meaning of the Prospectus Directive and subsequently passported into Luxembourg.
+Prospectuses approved under the first regime must be drawn up in accordance with and contain all information mentioned in the annexes of Commission Delegated Regulation 2019/980.
+The CSSF is competent to approve these prospectuses, except where the prospectus has been approved by a foreign competent authority within the meaning of the Prospectus Regulation and subsequently passported into Luxembourg.

-Prospectuses approved under the second regime must be drawn up in accordance with the minimum content requirements set out in CSSF circular 05/210, which in practice means the minimum content requirements set out in the relevant annexe to the ROI.
-These prospectuses are called simplified prospectuses and are approved by the CSSF (in the case of a simplified offer prospectus) or the LuxSE (in the case of a simplified listing prospectus).
+Prospectuses approved under the second regime must be drawn up in accordance with the minimum content requirements set out in the Prospectus Law.
+These prospectuses are called alleviated prospectuses and are approved by the CSSF.
 In the context of an IPO, the simplified regime is only of limited use.

-Prospectuses approved under the third regime for admission to trading on the Euro MTF market must contain the information set out in the relevant annexe to the ROI.
+Prospectuses approved under the third regime for admission to trading on the Euro MTF market must contain the information set out in the relevant annex to the ROI.
 The disclosure requirements for prospectuses that are set out in the ROI are mainly derived from the now-repealed Directive 2001/34/EC.

-Furthermore, admission to trading on the Euro MTF market is always possible on the basis of a Prospectus Directive-compliant listing prospectus approved for that purpose.
+Furthermore, admission to trading on the Euro MTF market is always possible on the basis of a Prospectus Regulation-compliant listing prospectus approved for that purpose.